vinoduxdata/springpostgres/README.md

 # springpostgres

 ### Prerequisites
-- Java installed JAVA_HOME is added in patch
+- Java is installed and JAVA_HOME is added in path
-- Maven is added and M2_HOME is added in patch
+- Maven is added and M2_HOME is added in path

 Verify by
 ``` echo $JAVA_HOME```